1920 Manitoba general election

 The 1920 Manitoba general election was held on June 29, 1920 to elect members of the Legislative Assembly of the Province of Manitoba, Canada.

-The election resulted in a fragmented parliament, with no group holding effective power over the legislature.
-Norris's Liberals were re-elected.
-They remained the largest party, but were reduced to a minority government with 21 seats out of 55.
+This was the first election since the Winnipeg General Strike, which had violently divided the people of Winnipeg, Manitoba's capital and largest city, into two camps.
+Partly to soften this polarization, a form of proportional representation was adopted in Winnipeg, and the 1920 Manitoba election was the first North American government election above the city level to use proportional representation.
+This was the first election where single transferable voting was used to elect Winnipeg MLAs, now ten in number.

-This was the first general election in which women could vote and run for office.
-Edith Rogers was elected in this election, becoming the first woman elected to the Manitoba Legislature.
+It was also the first Manitoba provincial election to allow women, excepting Treaty Indians, to vote and to run as candidates.
+Edith Rogers, a Metis, was elected in Winnipeg, becoming the first woman elected to the Manitoba Legislature.

-This was also the first election where Single Transferable Voting was used to elect the Winnipeg MLAs, now ten in number.
+The election produced a minority government, with no group holding a majority of seats in the legislature.
+Norris's Liberals had more seats than any other party, 21 seats out of 55, so were given power.
+The government survived only two years.

 Background

 Between the previous 1915 election and the 1920 campaign, Manitoba experienced profound social and cultural change.
 Since the formal introduction of partisan politics in 1888, Manitoba had been dominated by the Liberal and Conservative parties, which governed the province in succession.
 After World War I, new political groups and interests emerged to threaten the two-party system.

-The Winnipeg General Strike of 1919 brought labour issues to the forefront of provincial concern, and radicalized many working-class Manitobans.
-In previous elections, labour and socialist parties were a marginal force; going into the 1920 election, they stood to make significant electoral gains.
+The Winnipeg General Strike of 1919 brought labour issues to the forefront of provincial concern and radicalized many working-class Manitobans.
+In previous elections, labour and socialist parties were a marginal force.
+Going into the 1920 election, they stood to make significant electoral gains.
 In the rural constituencies, several candidates ran for office as farmer representatives, or as "people's candidates" opposed to partisan government.

-Against this backdrop, the governing Liberal Party of Tobias Norris was forced to run a defensive campaign.
+Against this backdrop, the governing Liberal Party of Tobias Norris ran a defensive campaign.
 Supported by the Winnipeg Free Press, the Liberals portrayed themselves as a stabilizing force amid the province's changes.

-The 1920 election is notable for its use of Single Transferable Voting in the City of Winnipeg.
-Previously, the city had been divided into three two-member constituencies, each seat elected in a separate First past the post election.
+The 1920 election is notable for its use of single transferable voting (STV) in the City of Winnipeg.
+Previously, the city had been divided into three two-member constituencies, each seat elected in a separate "first past the post" election.

-Starting in the 1920 election, Winnipeg was a single ten-member constituency, where each voter had one vote.
-The method of election was the single transferable voting (STV) system of proportional representation.
-In the world, this was the largest number of legislators elected in any district using STV for many years.
-Winnipeg would use STV to elect its MLAS until 1952.
+Starting in the 1920 election, Winnipeg was covered by a city-wide ten-member constituency, in which each voter had one vote.
+The method of election was the STV system of proportional representation.
+In the world, this was the largest number of legislators elected by STV in any district up to that time.
+Winnipeg would use STV to elect its MLAs until 1958.

+Winnipeg's change to STV was done in an attempt to calm the political waters, which might have been roiled up even more if majority government was granted to a party that did not have majority support.